-- IDIs and insured credit unions that originated fewer than 500 closed-end mortgage loans or 500 open-end lines of credit in each of the two preceding years would be exempt from a subset of disclosure requirements (recently imposed by the Consumer Financial Protection Bureau) under the Home Mortgage Disclosure Act ("HMDA"), provided they have received certain minimum Community Reinvestment Act ratings in their most recent examinations. - The Bill would also direct the Comptroller General to conduct a study assessing the effect of the exemption described above on the amount of HMDA data available at the national and local level.
+- IDIs and insured credit unions that originated fewer than 500 closed-end mortgage loans or 500 open-end lines of credit in each of the two preceding years are exempt from a subset of disclosure requirements (recently imposed by the Consumer Financial Protection Bureau ("CFPB")) under the Home Mortgage Disclosure Act ("HMDA"), provided they have received certain minimum Community Reinvestment Act ratings in their most recent examinations. - The Act also directs the Comptroller General to conduct a study assessing the effect of the exemption described above on the amount of HMDA data available at the national and local level.